← All tools

 4. Click Copy or Download to take the output to your next step.

 Decoder mode accepts space-separated decimal numbers and reconstructs the string with String.fromCodePoint.
 Numbers larger than 0x10FFFF (1,114,111) are invalid Unicode code points and will produce a replacement character.
-Useful for inspecting raw character values when debugging encoding issues, or for embedding code points in numeric escape sequences.
+This ASCII decimal converter is useful for inspecting raw character values when debugging encoding issues or embedding code points in numeric escape sequences.

 Frequently Asked Questions